Imrglop/bds-kb-modifier/README.md

-# bds kb modifier
+# BDS Knockback Modifier
- Very simple knockback editor for BDS
+ Simple knockback editor for BDS

- Can bring back W-Tapping like in 1.12 (depending on your setting) and edit how much knockback players/entities can take, disable/enable knockback
+ Can bring back W-Tapping like in 1.12 (depending on your setting), edit how much knockback players/entities, etc

 ## Install
  Use a BDS DLL-injector like Element Minus